TimMacy/YouTubeAlchemy/README.md

 <br>

 ## 📜 Changelog
+- **7.18**: adjustments for the latest YouTube changes; new feature: Hide "Latest YouTube posts" on the Home Page
-- **7.17**: adjustments for the latest YouTube changes; new feature: Hide YouTube Playables on the Home Page
+- **7.17**: adjustments for the latest YouTube changes; new feature: Hide "YouTube Playables" on the Home Page
 - **7.15**: fixed persistent progress bar crash when chapters were auto-generated; adjustments for the latest YouTube changes
 - **7.12.1**: adjustments for the latest YouTube changes (fixed playback speed display)
 - **7.12**: bug fixes and improvements